+Bits Description

+31:26 Reserved

-Bits Description 31:26 Reserved 25:24 Relative Performance (RP): This field indicates the relative performance of the LBA formal indicated relative to other LBA formats supported by the controller.
+25:24 Relative Performance (RP): This field indicates the relative performance of the LBA format indicated relative to other LBA formats supported by the controller.
 Depending on the size of the LBA and associated metadata, there may be performance implications.
 The performance analysis is based on better performance on a queue depth 32 with 4KB read workload.
+The meanings of the values indicated are included in the following table.

+Value Definition]

-The meanings of the values indicated are included in the following table. n the size of performance Value Definition] 00b Best performance 01b Better performance 10b Good performance 11b Degraded performance This field indicates the LBA data size supported.
-23:16 reported in terms of a pov wer of two (2^n) .
-A value smaller than 9 (i.e. 512 b oytes) is not orted is 0h then the LBA format is not supported / used. s field indicates the number of metadata bytes provid Size indicated.
-The namespace may support the met 15:00 transferred a as part of an ex tended data LBA or as part of a separate contiguous bu uffer.
-If end- to-end data protection is en abled, then the first eight bytes or last eight bytes of the metadata is the protection n information.
+00b Best performance

+01b Better performance

+10b Good performance

+11b Degraded performance

+This field indicates the LBA data size supported.

+23:16 • wer of two (2^n) .
+A value smaller than 9 (i.e. 512 b oytes) is not

+orted is 0h then the LBA format is not supported / used.

+15:00 Metadata Size (MS): This field indicates the number of metadata bytes provided per LBA based on the LBA Data Size indicated.
+The namespace may support the metadata being transferred as part of an extended data LBA or as part of a separate contiguous buffer.
+If end-to-end data protection is enabled, then the first eight bytes or last eight bytes of the metadata is the protection information.